How to get to the top on Kaggle, or Matriksnet at home

 the

-2. the Basic algorithm is Gradient Boosting Machine (GBM) the
+- Update the main algorithm is Stochastic Gradient Boosting Machine (SGBM).

-3. Update the main algorithm is Stochastic Gradient Boosting Machine (SGBM).
+the Basic algorithm is Gradient Boosting Machine (GBM) the

 This is one of the classical algorithms decision tree, about which already wrote on Habre (for example, here and here).
 So I will not go into details, just remind the principle of operation and basic terms.